EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Architected the possibility of multi client PIR system
 - Introduction to stateless client and storing the state locally on a Master client
 5. Benchmarking and Encryption [11/22/23]
-- Finalize the PathORAM and FDB system by an array of error-handling
+- Finalize the PathORAM system and integrate multiclient
 - Include an array of BenchMarks for the PIR system such as: Java vs C++, Performance based on data sizes, and Performance based on Block Sizes
 - Add AES-256 encryption standard using OpenSSL Library
 - Created parts of the Inference Attack, such as key word matrix